DIRACGrid/DIRAC/docs/source/AdministratorGuide/ServerInstallations/InstallingDiracServer.rst

         #  it can be used to cover more than one VO in the grid sense.
         #  If you are going to setup DIRAC as a multi-VO instance, remove the VirtualOrganization parameter.
         VirtualOrganization = Name of your VO
-        #  Site name
+        #  Server name
         SiteName = DIRAC.HostName.ch

         #  Flag to skip download of CAs, on the first Server of your installation you need to get CAs
-        #  installed by some external means
+        #  installed by some external means, so do not change this flag.
         SkipCADownload = yes
-        #  Flag to use the server certificates
+        #  Flag to use the server certificates.
+Do not change this flag.
         UseServerCertificate = yes
-        #  Configuration Server URL (This should point to the URL of at least one valid Configuration
-        #  Service in your installation, for the primary server it should not used )
-        #  ConfigurationServer = dips://myprimaryserver.name:9135/Configuration/Server
-        #  Configuration Name
-        ConfigurationName = MyConfiguration
-        #
-        #   These options define the DIRAC components to be installed on "this" DIRAC server.
-        #
-        #
-        #  The next options should only be set for the primary server,
-        #  they properly initialize the configuration data
-        #
-        #  Name of the Admin user (default: None )
+        #  Name of the Admin user (default: None)
+        #  This should be the nickname as appears in your identity provider (normally: first letter of your name followed by surname)
-        AdminUserName = adminusername
+        AdminUserName =
-        #  DN of the Admin user certificate (default: None )
+        #  DN of the Admin user certificate (default: None)
         #  In order the find out the DN that needs to be included in the Configuration for a given
         #  host or user certificate the following command can be used::
         #
         #          openssl x509 -noout -subject -enddate -in <certfile.pem>
         #
-        AdminUserDN = /DC=ch/aminDN
+        AdminUserDN =
-        #  Email of the Admin user (default: None )
+        #  Email of the Admin user (default: None)
-        AdminUserEmail = adminmail@provider
+        AdminUserEmail =
-        #  Name of the Admin group (default: dirac_admin )
-        AdminGroupName = dirac_admin
-        #  DN of the host certificate (*) (default: None )
+        #  DN of the host certificate (*) (default: None)
-        HostDN = /DC=ch/DC=country/OU=computers/CN=computer.dn
+        HostDN =
+        #
+        #   These options define the DIRAC components to be installed on "this" DIRAC server (do not change).
+        #
         # Define the Configuration Server as Master for your installations
         ConfigurationMaster = yes
         # List of Systems to be installed - by default all services are added